aimms/how-to/Articles/344/344-sparse-execution-for-write-to-table.rst

-Write data to a table
+Write Data to a Table
 ======================================
 .. meta::
     :description: Methods of writing data to a table.